I-2-1-82.Claimant Waives the Right to Appear at the Hearing

 The reason for requesting the claimant's appearance and the ALJ's efforts to put the claimant on notice of the need for the hearing; and

-Any adverse presumptions regarding the weight of the evidence, etc., that arose from the claimant's refusal to appear.
+Any adverse presumptions regarding the weight of the evidence that arose from the claimant's refusal to appear.

-If circumstances suggest that a representative routinely advises his or her clients to waive appearance at a hearing or to ignore a scheduled hearing despite the waiver, the ALJ will ensure the claimant receives notice that failure to appear at the scheduled hearing could jeopardize successful resolution of the claim and take any other action necessary to adjudicate the claim.
-The ALJ will also consider submitting a referral to the Office of the General Counsel under HALLEX I-1-1-50 for possible representative misconduct.
+If circumstances suggest that a representative routinely advises his or her clients to waive the right to appear at a hearing or to ignore a scheduled hearing despite the waiver, an ALJ will consider whether it would be appropriate to submit a referral to the Office of the General Counsel under HALLEX I-1-1-50 for possible representative misconduct.

 E. Proffering Evidence